2020 CCPA Proposed Regulations – Guide to Next Steps

 - A list of categories of personal information collected

-- Business or commercial purpose of information collected
+- Business or commercial purpose of the information collected

 - If selling information, a link titled “Do Not Sell My Personal Information”